 As a resilience coach, you form partnerships with clients to optimize health and well-being through developing and sustaining positive mindsets.
 You help your clients enhance their self-motivation and self-regulation and assist to lever strengths, navigate the journey of change, and build psychological resources.

 Laurel Alexander, your tutor for this course is the author of the Resilience Coaching Toolkit (certified by the CPD Certification Service and published by Pavilion Publishing and Media).
+This resource is provided as part of the course.

 WHO THE COURSE IS FOR